-Competitors of our Intravitreal Implants
+Competitors of our Intravitreal Depot

-Our intravitreal implant for the treatment of wet AMD will compete with anti-VEGF compounds administered in their current formulation and prescribed for the treatment of wet AMD as these agents can in some instances deliver one to two months or more of therapeutic effect.
+Our intravitreal depot for the treatment of wet AMD will compete with anti-VEGF compounds administered in their current formulation and prescribed for the treatment of wet AMD as these agents can in some instances deliver one to two months or more of therapeutic effect.
 They include Lucentis, Eylea and off-label use of the cancer therapy Avastin.
 Multiple companies are exploring ways to deliver anti-VEGF products in a sustained-release fashion, although all are in early stages of development.
 Alcon is developing the Replenish pump to deliver its anti-VEGF agent.
+In addition, Ophthotech Corporation is currently conducting Phase 3 clinical trials of Fovista, an anti-platelet-derived growth factor, or PDGF, product candidate to be administered in combination with anti-VEGF compounds for the treatment of wet AMD.